Adv-R-Programming/Adv-R-Reader/content/class_worksheets/30_benchmark/_index.en.md

 length, so we aren’t appending anything.
 However, there are a few ways to improve things.

-Before we go about making improvement however, we need to set a baseline.
+Before we go about making improvements however, we need to set a baseline.
 To do so, we are going to use `bench::mark()` to get a sense of how long our code takes to run now.

 <div class="question">

 Use `bench::mark()` to run `comma_split()` on a column from the class survey.
-Run at least 500 iterations.
+Run at least 500 iterations using the `iterations` argument.

 </div>

 ### Make Some Improvements

 No that we have an idea of how long the code takes now, we are going to start tinkering.
+Refer to the list of hints below (and in lecture slides) for ideas of things to focus on.

+Rules of Thumb for efficient code:

+- Don’t repeat yourself!
+- Subset data to only what you will use before running analyses (no need to analyse data that will be tossed out)
+- Pre-specify anything you can (e.g. manually set levels in factors, column names when reading in large data, what method you want for generic functions)
+- Pre-allocate for outputs (never amend to lists/dataframes)
+- Always work in a vector if possible (don’t work on individual values at a time)

 <div class="question">